ethereum/go-ethereum/src/pages/docs/tools/clef/tutorial.md

 For example, well defined rules such as:

 - Auto-approve transactions with Uniswap v2, with value between 0.1 and 0.5 ETH per 24h period
-- Auto-approve transactions to address `0xD9C9Cd5f6779558b6e0eD4e6Acf6b1947E7fA1F3` as long as gas < 44k and gasPrice < 80Gwei can be encoded and intepreted by Clef's built-in ruleset engine.
+- Auto-approve transactions to address `0xD9C9Cd5f6779558b6e0eD4e6Acf6b1947E7fA1F3` as long as gas < 44k and gasPrice < 80Gwei can be encoded and interpreted by Clef's built-in ruleset engine.

 ### Rule files